 The graphs above show the output power at the USB port at various cycling speeds.
-You’ll notice that most power curves are rather linear from 5km/h until they plateau somewhere between 20-40km/h.
+You’ll notice that most power curves are rather linear from 5kph until they plateau somewhere between 20-40kph.
 The exception is the Forumslader V5, which uses a special series of capacitors to boost the power potential of a dynamo hub at low speeds.

 Power at different speeds:

-2 Watts – At 11km/h the highest performing charger hits 2w (Plug5 Plus).
-Most other chargers will hit 2w between 12-15km/h
+2 Watts – At 11kph the highest performing charger hits 2w (Plug5 Plus).
+Most other chargers will hit 2w between 12-15kph

-5 Watts – At 20km/h the highest performing charger hits 5w (Forumslader) – Some chargers hit 5w above 35km/h
+5 Watts – At 20kph the highest performing charger hits 5w (Forumslader) – Some chargers hit 5w above 35kph

 The top-performing chargers:

-Igaro has been recently publishing (non-independent) results for its prototype D2 model.
-These numbers don’t perfectly align with Fahrrad Zukunft, but they are within 10% when examining the Sinewave Revolution charger.
+Igaro has recently published some non-independent results for a few missing chargers.
+These numbers don’t perfectly align with Fahrrad Zukunft, but they are within 10% when examining the Sinewave Revolution.
 The x-axis is measured in amps, but we can use the equation to convert amps to watts by multiplying by 5 (volts).